octosoft/octoscan-mac/README.md

 Depending on your system architecture and Mac management philosophy, it's sometimes easier to use a standard Package to install and configure the scanner on your Macs.

-Octosoft AG can provide you with a signed and notarized macOS package that installs the scanner with a site specific configuration.
+Octosoft AG can provide you with a signed and notarized macOS package that installs the scanner with a site-specific configuration.
-The package installs the scanner as a LaunchAgent to be started in user context.
+The package installs the scanner as a LaunchAgent to be started in the user context.
 It provides error checking and automatic upload of the generated files to an OctoSAM upload server.
 The package will be generated on-demand with your site-specific configuration, so all you need to do is to install a .pkg file.